 Once the Patron has offered the benefice to a priest and the priest has accepted in writing, the Patron must give formal notice of the presentation to the Bishop.
-This must happen within 9 months of the notification of the vacancy.
-If the Patron fails to do this, or if no priest has accepted the appointment, then patronage lapses to the Archbishop.
+This must happen within 18 months of the date when the benefice becomes vacant.
+If the Patron fails to do this, or if no priest has accepted the appointment, then patronage lapses to the Bishop.
+In making an appointment under these circumstances, the Bishop must consult the PCC representatives, but (s)he does not normally need their approval before offering the benefice to a priest.
+The Bishop would only appoint a priest without consultation in extreme cases and where the appointment had lapsed.
+Before the Bishop has decided on the Priest, the PCC may resolve that the Archbishop should make the decision and the PCC secretary shall send a copy of such resolution to the Archbishop and the Designated Officer.